ddiez/singleCellHaystack-py/docs/index.md

 [![PyPI](https://img.shields.io/pypi/v/singleCellHaystack?logo=PyPI)](https://pypi.org/project/singleCellHaystack)
 [![PyPIDownloads](https://pepy.tech/badge/singleCellHaystack)](https://pepy.tech/project/singleCellHaystack)

-This repository contains a python implementation of [singleCellHaystack](https://github.com/alexisvdb/singleCellHaystack).
+This repository contains a python implementation of [singleCellHaystack](https://github.com/alexisvdb/singleCellHaystack) (version >= 1.0.0).

+This package is currently in beta.
+The most important functionality in the R package works, but some features are not yet available.
+Here is a (probably imcomplete) list of missing features.
+Some will be added in the future.

+* `weights.advanced.Q` (formerly known as `use.advanced.sampling`).

+* `seeding` method for calculating grid points.

 # Installation